 4.2.3.
 Nearly 50% of NO_x emissions in London are from road transport.
 Vehicle emissions data for the LAEI modelled road links within 200m of the school, split by source, have been analysed to identify the key sources contributing to NO2 in the vicinity of the school.
-The pie chart below shows that buses account for 4% of the total traffic but contribute 27% of the transport related NO_x emissions locally.
+The pie chart below shows that buses account for less than 1% of the total traffic but contribute 17% of the transport related NO_x emissions locally.
+Similarly, HGVs account for 5% of the total traffic but contribute 30% of total emissions.